jamtur01/pushover-weechat/README.md

 The API Key of your Pushover service.
 Defaults to an empty string and must be set for pushover-weechat to work.

-plugins.var.ruby.pushover-weechat.user
+plugins.var.ruby.pushover-weechat.userkey

-The user for your Pushover service.
+The user key for your Pushover service.
 Defaults to an empty string and must be set for pushover-weechat to work.